top of page

 Questions?

-For all inquiries or questions related to education, contact the Education/Marketing Specialist, Ofelia Sanchez at osanchez@necasandiego.org.
+For all inquiries or questions related to education, contact the Education / Marketing Specialist, Ofelia Hernandez at ohernandez@necasandiego.org.

 9350 Waxie Way, Suite #540